LGBTQ rights in Guyana: LGBT community activity

 Guyana's first pride parade was held on 2 June 2018 in Georgetown.
-Hundreds of marchers called for the decriminalization of homosexuality, and "the spread of love, not hate".
-Groups involved in the event included Caribbean Equality, the Guyana Rainbow Foundation, Guyana Trans United, and the Society Against Sexual Orientation Discrimination.
-No violent incident occurred, and the event received notable media coverage.
+Hundreds of marchers called for the decriminalization of homosexuality and "the spread of love, not hate".
+Groups involved in the event included Caribbean Equality, the Guyana Rainbow Foundation, Guyana Trans United and the Society Against Sexual Orientation Discrimination.
+No violent incident occurred and the event received notable media coverage.
 The British High Commission flew a rainbow flag in support of the march.
 In the lead up to the event, a social media post of a father writing to his lesbian daughter condemning homophobia went viral.
 Global Voices said the "event allowed the country's LGBT community the opportunity to step out of the cloak of invisibility and claim their right to be proud of who they are and who they choose to love."
 The event was the first pride parade in the English-speaking Caribbean, and has inspired other countries to hold their own similar marches such as Barbados, Trinidad and Tobago and Saint Lucia.

 The second pride festival was held between 28 May to 3 June 2019.
 On 1 June 2019, two hundred people participated in the second pride parade that was held incident-free with police protection.
 However, there were some persons along the route who shouted insulting words at the participants.
 Among the participants was MP Priya Manickchand, who "recalled times when Guyana was intolerant of the community and stated how happy she was because Guyanese have finally become more accepting".
-She further compared the fight for LGBT rights to the fight for women's rights.
+She further compared the fight for LGBTQ rights to the fight for women's rights.
 On 17 May 2019, the Empowering Queers Using Artistic Learning (EQUAL) organization was launched.
-Its main objective is to empower LGBT persons using artistic learning or artistic education.
+Its main objective is to empower LGBTQ persons using artistic learning or artistic education.
 "This empowerment will be accomplished especially by utilizing the queer cultures that already exist in Guyana and molding them into positive contributions to society, so as to change the negative rhetoric that is constantly referenced in many sectors in Guyana."

 Opposition

 About 60% of the population are Christians, while the remaining are mostly Hindu and Muslim.
-A number of religious leaders and groups have resisted proposed discrimination protections for LGBT people.
-Shortly before the first pride parade on 2 June 2018, the Georgetown Ministers' Fellowship called on the government to ban the event, stating that LGBT people should have no right to freedom of assembly and freedom of speech.
+A number of religious leaders and groups have resisted proposed discrimination protections for LGBTQ people.
+Shortly before the first pride parade on 2 June 2018, the Georgetown Ministers' Fellowship called on the government to ban the event, stating that LGBTQ people should have no right to freedom of assembly and freedom of speech.
 The group called the event "immoral".
 The government ignored their request.
 Furthermore, the Anglican Bishop of Guyana and Suriname expressed support for the march, saying: "I disagree with the call to ban and must point out that the LGBT community has the right like all of us to march on the streets of Georgetown with police permission.
 We are all God's children and our rights must be protected.
 I am the Bishop of Guyana and I approve this message."